Event-Driven Video Generation: Motivation

 \section{Motivation}

-Despite these gains, interaction-heavy prompts still expose a persistent bottleneck: videos can look locally smooth yet violate causal structure---effects before causes, missing contacts, and unstable postconditions---which undermines physical credibility even in simple everyday scenes.
-This weakness is reflected in contemporary evaluation efforts that decompose ``video quality'' into motion/physics/consistency axes and stress that superficial fidelity does not imply intrinsically realistic dynamics (VBench~\cite{Huang_2024_CVPR}, VBench++~\cite{11250949}, VBench-2.0~\cite{zheng2025vbench20advancingvideogeneration}).
-Empirically, recent large models can score well on appearance while still failing on interaction grounding, motivating methods that explicitly target motion and dynamics rather than relying on scale alone~\cite{qin2025worldsimbench}.
+These gains do not remove a basic interaction problem.
+A clip can be smooth locally while the cause--effect story is wrong: effects appear before their causes, contact is missing, or the object keeps changing after the action should be over.
+Recent evaluation suites separate appearance from motion, physics, and temporal consistency, making the same point quantitatively: good-looking frames do not guarantee realistic dynamics (VBench~\cite{Huang_2024_CVPR}, VBench++~\cite{11250949}, VBench-2.0~\cite{zheng2025vbench20advancingvideogeneration}).
+In our experiments, this is also where large models remain fragile: they may score well on appearance and still fail on interaction grounding, which suggests that scaling alone is not a reliable fix~\cite{qin2025worldsimbench}.

-Existing SOTA work improves dynamics via better architectures and training/inference recipes (e.g., CogVideoX~\cite{yang2025cogvideox}, Open-Sora STDiT~\cite{zheng2024opensorademocratizingefficientvideo}, HunyuanVideo~\cite{kong2025hunyuanvideosystematicframeworklarge}, Step-Video-T2V~\cite{ma2025stepvideot2vtechnicalreportpractice}), and via motion-focused objectives and inference-time steering that address the appearance--motion imbalance (VideoJAM~\cite{pmlr-v267-chefer25a}).
-However, these approaches largely remain ``frame-first'': the sampler updates the latent state everywhere at every step, allowing spurious changes that are locally plausible but globally ungrounded in discrete interaction events.
-As illustrated in Fig.~\ref{fig:failures}, strong DiT backbones can produce visually plausible frames while violating event causality---e.g., pre-contact motion, missing interaction realization, and post-event drift---which we summarize into four recurring failure categories (State Persistence, Spatial Accuracy, Support Relations, Contact Stability).
-In other words, interaction realism requires an internal notion of \emph{event activity} (whether an interaction is happening \emph{here/now}) that can gate \emph{where/when} the latent is allowed to change, so contact initiation, constrained motion, and settling emerge as event-conditioned state transitions rather than incidental artifacts of denoising.
+Recent systems improve dynamics with stronger architectures and training/inference recipes (CogVideoX~\cite{yang2025cogvideox}, Open-Sora STDiT~\cite{zheng2024opensorademocratizingefficientvideo}, HunyuanVideo~\cite{kong2025hunyuanvideosystematicframeworklarge}, Step-Video-T2V~\cite{ma2025stepvideot2vtechnicalreportpractice}), and with motion-aware objectives or inference-time steering that reduce the appearance--motion imbalance (VideoJAM~\cite{pmlr-v267-chefer25a}).
+For the interaction failures in Fig.~\ref{fig:failures}, however, a common issue remains: the sampler is still mostly ``frame-first,'' updating the latent state everywhere at every step.
+That makes it easy for a locally plausible update to occur before the relevant contact, to miss the actual state change, or to keep drifting after the event.
+We group these errors into State Persistence, Spatial Accuracy, Support Relations, and Contact Stability.
+The mechanism we want is correspondingly simple: the model should know whether an interaction is active \emph{here} and \emph{now}, and it should use that signal to decide where the latent is allowed to change.